 The engineer, usually a returning crew member or a "greenhorn" with mechanical experience, is responsible for keeping the engines and machinery in good working order.

 Deckhands do a little bit of everything and are expected to display initiative and a willingness to learn at all times.
-Stacking the net as it comes aboard; repairing the nets and other equipment as they wear and tear; pitching fish into the fish-hold; unloading the catch at the end of the day; standing wheel-watch and helping keep the boat clean are a few of the countless tasks that will be learned by the enterprising deckhand.
+Stacking the net as it comes aboard; repairing the nets and other equipment as they wear and tear; pitching fish into the fish-hold; unloading the catch at the end of the day; standing wheel-watch; and helping keep the boat clean are a few of the countless tasks that will be learned by the enterprising deckhand.

 Compared to jobs on crab boats or halibut boats, a workday onboard a salmon seiner is like a walk in the park.
 Depending on your previous experience, however, it may be the most demanding walk you've ever taken.

 The days are long.
 If fishery managers give the fleet a four-day opening, this means the fishery will be open for ninety-six hours straight.
-Your captain, unless he is very unusual, will always seek to maximize catch during openings.
+Your captain, unless he is very unusual, will always seek to maximize the catch during openings.

 That means fishing from first light until dark.

-On purse seiners, the greatest part of the workday is given to the repetitive process of making sets. ("Set" is the term given to the process of laying out and retrieving the net, a process that is repeated many times each day.)
+On purse seiners, the greatest part of the workday is given to the repetitive process of making sets. ("Set" is the term given to the process of laying out and retrieving the net; a process that is repeated many times each day.)

 Most seining is done very close to shore, where schools of migrating fish appear in the greatest concentrations.
-While the crew checks the deck and equipment for readiness, the captain studies conditions of tide and current, light, the wind and observable fish behavior to determine where he will make his set.
+While the crew checks the deck and equipment for readiness, the captain studies conditions of the tide and current, light, the wind, and observable fish behavior to determine where he will make his set.
 At this point in the operation, the skiff is attached to the seiner's stern, and the skiffman is at his steering station in the skiff, with the engine running in neutral.

 Arriving at his chosen spot, the captain signals the crew to release the skiff.
-Now released, and pulling one end of the net, the skiff turns and motors into position, usually facing and quite close to the rocky shoreline.
+Once released, and pulling one end of the net, the skiff turns and motors into position, usually facing and quite close to the rocky shoreline.

 The captain drives the seiner away from the skiff, and the quarter-mile-long net pays out over the stern.

-As the last of the net slides off the seiner's stern, the captain slows the boat and begins to tow slowly against the current on his end, holding the net in a generally semi-circular shape.
+As the last of the net slides off the seiner's stern, the captain slows the boat and begins to tow slowly against the current on his end, holding the net in a generally semicircular shape.

 The tow lasts about twenty minutes, during which time the crew throws any fish remaining on deck into the hold and hoses down the work area to clear it of seaweed and jellyfish.
-There are usually a few minutes to relax and grab a sandwich or cup of coffee during tows.
-During the tow, the captain and skiffman are holding the net open so fish can swim into it.
+There are usually a few minutes to relax and grab a sandwich or cup of coffee below deck during tows.
+During the tow, the captain and skiffman are holding the net open, so fish can swim into it.
 At the end of the tow, the captain tells the skiffman, by radio, to "close-up."
 Hearing this, the deckhands and the cook scramble back into their rain gear and gloves so they can "haul gear."